 Dominant funders and their field-wide influence

-HIV prevention research is primarily funded by a small number of large investors—a trend the Working Group has surfaced and cautioned against in the past.
-2019 saw this trend intensify: the US public sector contributed three-fourths of all global funding (US$871 million of US$1.14 billion), while BMGF remained the principal philanthropic donor, accounting for 92 percent (US$145 million of US$158 million) of all sector investment.
-Together, the US public sector and BMGF accounted for 88 percent of overall funding, or 88 cents of every dollar spent.
+HIV prevention research is primarily funded by a small number of large investors, a trend that the Working Group has identified and cautioned about in the past.
+2020 saw this trend intensify even further: the US public sector contributed 79 percent of all global funding (US$857million of US$1.09 billion), while BMGF remained the principal philanthropic donor, accounting for 95 percent of all philanthropic sector investment (US$121 million of US$127 million).
+Together, the US public sector and BMGF accounted for 89 percent of overall funding, or 89 cents of every dollar spent.

-The three-decades-long US$15 billion-plus quest for a preventive HIV vaccine laid the groundwork for COVID-19 vaccine R&D. Advances in computational vaccinology, genetic and vector-based vaccine platforms, antibody assays and viral imaging were just some of the innovations first advanced by HIV vaccine science that were successfully repurposed to develop a safe and effective COVID-19 vaccine in record time3.
-The converse is also true: just as the cumulative gains from HIV prevention R&D laid the foundation for COVID-19 vaccines, cutting-edge platforms and technologies developed to combat the COVID-19 pandemic offer new tools in the quest for a vaccine against HIV and other infectious diseases.
+The three-decades-long, multi-billion dollar quest for a preventive HIV vaccine laid the groundwork for COVID-19 vaccine R&D. Advances in computational vaccinology, genetic and vector-based vaccine platforms, antibody assays and viral imaging were just some of the innovations first advanced by HIV vaccine science that were successfully repurposed to develop a safe and effective COVID-19 vaccine in record time.
+The converse may also prove to be true: just as the cumulative gains from HIV prevention R&D laid the foundation for COVID-19 vaccines, cutting-edge platforms and technologies developed to combat the COVID-19 pandemic may offer new tools in the quest for a vaccine against HIV and other infectious diseases.

 If this momentum of heightened investment and collaboration in R&D continues, it will bring a new era of innovation in global health.
-However, flat funding for HIV vaccines since 2008 and the redirection of resources and expertise to COVID-19 threatens to stifle this newly unlocked potential.
+However, flat funding for HIV vaccines since 2008 and the redirection of resources and expertise to COVID-19 threaten to slow or stifle this momentum.

-The global economy suffered losses of over US$12 trillion in 2020 due to the pandemic4 — that’s over 300-fold what was reported spent on developing safe and efficiacious COVID-19 vaccines.
-Imagine, if early investments were commensurate with the threat, the savings to the global economy are potentially massive.
-Directing resources to innovation and R&D is the smarter, cheaper and more noble pursuit, one that will safeguard economies and lives from future pandemics, and help alleviate suffering from existing pathogens like HIV, TB and malaria.
+The global economy suffered losses of over US$12 trillion in 2020 due to the pandemic—over 300-fold what was reported as having been spent on developing safe and efficacious COVID-19 vaccines.
+Imagine: if early investments had been commensurate with the threat, the savings to the global economy could potentially have been massive.
+Directing resources to innovation and R&D is the smarter, cheaper and more noble pursuit, one that will safeguard economies and lives from future pandemics and will help to alleviate suffering from existing pathogens like HIV, TB and malaria.